Restorative Yoga Sequence

-- If your hips are more open, inch your right foot away from you.
+- If your hips are more open, then inch your right foot away from you.
 Make sure your left hip is always pointing down toward the mat.

 - Stay here with your hands resting on your hips or your right leg, or walk your hands out in front of you, allowing your torso to rest over your right knee.